TYPE 2 DIABETES OVERVIEW

 Carbohydrates have a direct impact on the blood glucose level whereas proteins and fat have little to no impact.
 Eating a consistent amount of carbohydrates at each meal can help to control blood glucose levels, especially in people who take oral diabetes medications or long-acting insulin (eg, NPH).

 People with type 2 diabetes should focus on reducing calories and increasing physical activity, especially when newly diagnosed or if the pancreas is still producing some insulin.
-People who have type 2 diabetes and are lean or not interested in losing weight loss could consider a focus on maintaining their weight with carbohydrate counting.
+People who have type 2 diabetes and are lean or not interested in losing weight could consider a focus on maintaining their weight with carbohydrate counting.
 Carbohydrate counting may also be helpful for those who are on multiple daily injections.

 Carbohydrate counting — A dietitian usually helps to determine the number of carbohydrates you need at each meal and snack, based upon an individual's usual eating habits, diabetes medications, body weight, nutritional goals, and activity level.
 In most people, between 45 and 65 percent of the day's total calories should come from carbohydrates.
 The way carbohydrates are divided up for each meal or snack is based upon personal preferences, meal timing and spacing, and type of diabetes medications (table 1).